E-xyza/zigler/README.md

   """
 end

-test "we can use dynamically-linked blas" do
+test "we can use a blas shared library" do
   # returns aX+Y
   assert [11.0, 18.0] == BlasDynamic.blas_axpy(3.0, [2.0, 4.0], [5.0, 6.0])
 end